 Students are required to write one test in the course.
-The test is written in the last two weeks of the semester.
 The test focuses on selected content from the student manual that forms the basis of prior knowledge required to complete the course successfully.
 The test focuses on the drafting of applications and involves both theory and drafting questions.